 He is leading on the stakeholder consultation element of a study focusing on predicting and detecting abuse in care homes and supported living for people with learning disabilities and/or autistic people.

-Stephen recently worked on the Who wants to be an Approved Mental Health Professional? study, which was commissioned by the Department of Health (he introduced the study in the Unit blog).
-Prior to this he was engaged in the Helping or Hindering study.
+He recently worked on a study examining the availability of section 12 approved doctors for Mental Health Act assessments.
+The final report was published in early 2022.
+Earlier, Stephen worked on the Who wants to be an Approved Mental Health Professional? study, which was commissioned by the Department of Health.
+Prior to this he took part in the Helping or Hindering study.
 Also commissioned by the Department of Health, this project involved examining the available legal means for social workers seeking to access individuals where a third party was being obstructive.

 In the past, he has worked on the Protection of Vulnerable Adults List project and co-authored the interim report for its sequel, the Investigating Vetting and Barring project.
 Earlier projects included reports on support workers in social care and advocacy in care homes.

-Stephen is content provider for the Unit website and tweets and handles the blog, Social Care Workforce:, on behalf of the Unit.
+Stephen is content provider for the Unit website and tweets and handles the blog, Health & Social Care Workforce, on behalf of the Unit.
 He is responsible for the upkeep of the database of publications and for updating the Department of Health and Social Care about Unit outputs.

-Stephen was until recently administrator for the Margaret Butterworth Care Home Forum, and in 2014 assisted in the development of the Bulletin of the Social Work History Network; he now also sits on that Network’s Steering Group.
+In 2014 Stephen assisted in the development of the Bulletin of the Social Work History Network; he now also sits on that Network’s Steering Group.

 Stephen Martineau: ORCID iD | Research Profile at King's | Posts by Stephen on the Unit blog

 Publications could not be loaded at this time.
 Please try again later.